 3. Snob (Satin) creamy, medium buildable coverage, satin finish

 Snob’s bubblegum, Barbie pink is almost half a hair too bright to be considered a neutral, but it’s a fun color, nonetheless.
-I wouldn’t wear it with a terribly prominent eye look, as I feel that it’s enough on its own with its strong blue/violet undertone.
+I wouldn’t wear it with a bright, vibrant eye look, as I feel it’s enough on its own with the strong blue/violet undertone.
 Although it is quite long lasting, you’ll definitely need a few passes with it if you’re looking to get full coverage.

 4. Blankety (Amplified) ultra-creamy, full coverage, semi-lustrous finish

-Very similar to Honeylove, but with a more satin-y finish and a bit of a cooler undertone.
-This finish has kind of a best-of-both-worlds thing going on.
+Very similar to Honeylove, but with a more satin-y finish and a bit of a cooler undertone, this finish has a best-of-both-worlds thing going on.
 It’s a matte-like formula, so it’s very long lasting and has nicely pigmented covering, but it’s more hydrating than a matte.
 Doesn’t last quite as long as Honeylove, but it does last a decent amount of time, and I can live with that since it doesn’t dry your lips out, either.

 5. Crème Cup (Cremesheen) creamy, medium buildable coverage, semi-glossy finish

 This shade is one of their bestselling lipsticks, and it’s easy to see why.
 First, let’s address the finish.
 Cremesheen is by far my favorite M∙A∙C formula in terms of comfort, but it’s definitely super sheer, glossy, and doesn’t have a long wear time.
 Personally, I’d rather trade full coverage and a longer wear time for comfort.
-This color is really nice, as well.
-Just a hint of nice, shiny pink to give your lips a little somethin’, somethin’.
+This color is quite lovely, as well.
+Just a shiny pink hint to give your lips a little somethin’, somethin’.

 6. Modesty (Cremesheen) creamy, medium buildable coverage, semi-glossy finish